Notion Linked Databases: A Complete Guide

 As I said earlier, using linked databases is super useful to stay organized.
 Why?
 Because you can store all your databases in the same spot & use linked views wherever you need.

-I suggest you store all your main databases in a callout block as I do on my Home dashboard.
+You can store all your main databases in a callout block as I do on my Ops Center dashboard.

 Linked databases for teams